Economy

 Livestock farming, largely dominated by cattle and sheep, yields twice as much as crops and occupies ten times as much land.
 Transhumance takes place between two complementary grazing areas: high altitude pastures in the dry season (September to December) and coastal rangelands in the wet season.

 Fishing, which takes place mainly in the lagoon, is doing a little better and, along with tourism, is one of Rodrigues' great hopes.
-Although exports of salted fish have fallen, they have been boosted by a sharp increase in exports of dried octopus.
+Although exports of salted fish have fallen, they have been boosted by a strong increase in exports of dried octopus.
 There are four types of fishing on Rodrigues: seining, creel fishing (woven bamboo traps placed in shallow waters), trolling and octopus hunting (carried out by women at low tide using foënes or spikes).
 Deep-sea fishing is one of the mainstays of the island's economic development.

 Local companies and free zone